Knulpinette/42_03_minishell/README.md

 * **Step 1.
 Translate** (`$`) <br>
 Then we replace the environement variables (`$HOME`, `$CMD`, `$PWD`...) by they real value (`home/cocoshells`, `ls -l`, `home/cocoshells/minishell`...). <br>
-⚠️ If the environement variable is in between single quotes, it shouldn't be translated.
+**Careful**: if the environement variable is in between single quotes, it shouldn't be translated.

 * **Step 2.
 Redirections** (`>` `<` `<<` `>>`) <br>
 The redirection operator type and the following argument are saved as redirections (in a dedicated struct).
 The instruction line is then rewritten without the redirections text.